IBM/ibm-spectrum-scale-cloud-install/docs/aws.md

 The terraform templates provided in this repository offer following deployment options;

+> **_NOTE:_** By default below options use *terraform local backend*.
+In order to configure below options to use *terraform S3 backend*, use `./tools/enable_aws_s3_backend.sh`.

 ### (Option-1) New VPC Based Configuration (Single AZ, Multi AZ)

-This option builds a new AWS VPC environment consisting of the subnets, nat gateways, internet gateway, security groups, bastion autoscaling group, compute (instances with NO EBS volumes attached) and storage (instances with EBS volumes attached) instances, and then deploys IBM Spectrum Scale into this new VPC with a single or multi availability zone(s).
+This option provisions a new AWS VPC environment consisting of the subnets, nat gateways, internet gateway, security groups, bastion autoscaling group, compute (instances with NO EBS volumes attached) and storage (instances with EBS volumes attached) instances, and then deploys IBM Spectrum Scale into this new VPC with a single or multi availability zone(s).

 Refer to [New VPC Based Configuration](../aws_scale_templates/aws_new_vpc_scale/README.md) for detailed steps, options.